MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Conclusion

 where the second inequality holds since $\frac{1}{x^2+1}\leq \frac{1}{2x}$ for $x>0$, and the last two equalities hold since $p_h>1/2$ by~\cite{bernstein2018signsgd} and we assume $hp_h>M/2$ with overwhelming probability for a sufficient large TNR.
-The assumption is reasonable by the fact that $hp_h=Mp_h>M/2$ if $TNR=100\%$.
-The first factor in Eq. \eqref{eq:errorProbBound} is the bound for the error probability without malicious clients, so we get the error probability less than a $ \mathcal{O}(\sqrt{M/h})$ factor of that in the case of without malicious clients. \end{proof}
+The assumption is reasonable because $hp_h=Mp_h>M/2$ if $TNR=100\%$.
+The first factor in Eq.~\eqref{eq:errorProbBound} is the bound for the error probability without malicious clients, so we get the error probability less than a $ \mathcal{O}(\sqrt{M/h})$ factor of that in the case of without malicious clients. \end{proof}